redis/redis-py/README.rst

 the argument names in the method signature.

 To resolve this, redis-py 3.0 has changed these three commands to all accept a single positional argument named mapping that is expected to be a dict.
+For MSET and MSETNX, the dict is a mapping of key-names -> values.
+For ZADD, the dict is a mapping of element-names -> score.

 MSET, MSETNX and ZADD now look like: